Money Word Problems

-First, we will look at a money word problem involving Interest.
-Interest word problems are based on the formula for simple interest and the formula for amount.
+First, we will look at a money word problem involving calculating Simple Interest.
+Simple Interest word problems are based on the formula for Simple Interest and the formula for Amount.
+Then, we will look at a money word problem that involves coins and dollar bills.

 i = prt